Kyagara/equinox/test/README.md

 ## Benchmark

+> Benchmarks are currently not automated, take the results with a grain of salt.

 Benchmarks are separated in three files: parallel, data and cache.

 - parallel: Variety of benchmarks to test parallelism.
 Used more as a test than a benchmark.